Omicron166/syncthing-updater/README.md

 This script brings back the old auto upgrade to syncthing v2.x.
 # Installation
+### For windows users
+Just use [GermanCoding's synctrayzor](https://github.com/GermanCoding/SyncTrayzor).
+Trust me, it's much better than having that ugly terminal open.
+Also, this script will crash when trying to extract the .zip with the .tar.gz method.
 ### Getting the code
 Download the [ZIP with the latest changes](https://github.com/Omicron166/syncthing-updater/archive/refs/heads/master.zip) and unzip it